WQHS-DT

-WQHS-DT (channel 61) is a television station in Cleveland, Ohio, United States, broadcasting the Spanish-language Univision and UniMás networks.
+WQHS-DT (channel 61) is a television station in Cleveland, Ohio, United States, broadcasting the Spanish-language networks Univision and UniMás.
 Owned and operated by TelevisaUnivision, it is the only full-power Spanish-language television station in the state of Ohio.
 WQHS-DT's studios and transmitter are located on West Ridgewood Drive in suburban Parma.

-This station's sign on in 1981 as WCLQ-TV marked the return of broadcasting over channel 61 in Cleveland, a frequency unused since the closure of WKBF-TV six years earlier.
-Originally the market outlet for subscription television service Preview along with a general slate of entertainment programming, Preview's 1983 closure forced WCLQ-TV to operate as a full-time independent station under the ownership of Channel Communications, which aggressively purchased syndicated reruns and movies but consistently ranked near the bottom of the local ratings.
+This station's sign-on in 1981 as WCLQ-TV marked the return of broadcasting over channel 61 in Cleveland, a frequency unused since the closure of WKBF-TV six years earlier.
+It served as the market's original outlet for subscription television service Preview, and also carried a general slate of entertainment programming.
+Preview's 1983 closure forced WCLQ-TV to operate as a full-time independent station under the ownership of Channel Communications, which aggressively purchased syndicated reruns and movies but consistently ranked near the bottom of the local ratings.
 With the sign-on of two competing independent stations in 1985 and limited chance for profitability, the station was sold to Silver King Broadcasting, becoming one of the first owned-and-operated outlets for the Home Shopping Network (HSN) in 1986, when it changed its call sign to the present WQHS.
-Purchased by Univision in 2002, WQHS has largely operated as a "pass-through" for Univision programming ever since.
+The station was purchased by Univision in 2002 and has largely aired network programming since, with no local newscasts.

 Prior history of channel 61

 A previous license owned by Kaiser Broadcasting occupied channel 61 as WKBF-TV from January 1968 to April 1975.
-It was the first actual independent station to sign on in Cleveland and was Cleveland's first commercial UHF station.
-Despite some innovative local programming and an inventory of some popular off-network shows, WKBF struggled for the majority of its existence due to poor revenue growth.
-The station failed to achieve profitability while competing against rival independent WUAB (channel 43), which signed on nine months after WKBF in September 1968.
+It was the first independent station to sign on in Cleveland and was Cleveland's first commercial ultra high frequency (UHF) station.
+WKBF struggled financially for the majority of its existence due to poor revenue growth; the station failed to achieve profitability while competing against rival independent WUAB (channel 43), which signed on nine months after WKBF in September 1968.
 In April 1975, Kaiser Broadcasting shut down WKBF-TV, returned the license to the Federal Communications Commission (FCC), and sold off WKBF's assets to WUAB's owner, United Artists Broadcasting; Kaiser then purchased a minority ownership in that station, which it retained until WUAB was sold in 1977.